Welcome to the College of Health Sciences

 Step 3.
 The department chairperson, student and faculty adviser, whenever possible, will meet as promptly as possible after the alleged incident.
 The department chairperson will report to the student the facts and available information and will seek to authenticate or clarify the allegations where possible.
 If it is determined that there is no basis for the allegation, no further action will be taken.

 Step 4.
 If it is determined that there is a basis for the allegation and that further investigation is necessary, a preliminary hearing of the departmental Committee on Progress and Promotions will be convened to review the allegations and recommend a course of action.
 The department chairperson will inform the student and the dean in writing of the preliminary hearing and the following:

 - Professional attributes that allegedly violate standards: skill, behavior, judgment, ethical values, etc.

 For more information regarding the procedures for handling instances of unprofessional conduct, see the current departmental student handbook, University Catalog and the College of Health Sciences Policies and Procedures for the Rush University Rules for Governance.

 Incidents in the Clinical Agency

-An incident occurring that affects patients’ or staff’s well-being or the patient’s prescribed care will be reported to the clinical instructor or preceptor immediately.
+An incident that affects patients’ or staff’s well-being, or the patient’s prescribed care, will be reported to the clinical instructor or preceptor immediately.
 An institutional incident report will then be completed following the policy of the health care institution or hospital in which the incident occurred.
-A duplicate of the hospital incident report as well as a memorandum of explanation from the clinical instructor or preceptor will be placed in the student’s clinical file and the department chair, program director or clinical director will be notified immediately.
+A duplicate of the hospital incident report, as well as a memorandum of explanation from the clinical instructor or preceptor, will be placed in the student’s clinical file, and the department chairperson, program director or clinical director will be notified immediately.
 Incidents involving gross errors in judgment or practice on the part of the student will constitute grounds for dismissal from the program.